MUSA-620-Spring-2018/course-materials/README.md

 |Week 12	|Apr 10		| Shiny |Assign HW 5|
 |Week 13	|Apr 17		| Shiny ||
 |Week 14	|Apr 24		|In-class work on final projects||

+* Assignment dates of homework are tentative and subject to change